GregTrevellick/Quiz.Launcher/README.md

 [![Build status][AppVeyorProjectBuildStatusBadgeSvg]][AppVeyorProjectUrl]
 [![][VersionNumberBadgeURL]][VSMarketplaceUrl]

-An arbitrary [Visual Studio][VisualStudioURL] extension that asks tech-related quiz questions when opening (configurable) the [Visual Studio][VisualStudioURL] IDE.
+An arbitrary quiz extension for the [Visual Studio][VisualStudioURL] IDE.

-Not an official training or education tool, and all questions / answers are presented E&OE.
+In no way an official quiz, training or educational tool, just a bit of fun.

 Inspired by [Phil Haack's Encourage](https://marketplace.visualstudio.com/items?itemName=Haacked.Encourage) extension.

-This [Visual Studio][VisualStudioURL] extension is officially available at the [Visual Studio Marketplace][VSMarketplaceUrl].
+Available at the [Visual Studio Marketplace][VSMarketplaceUrl].

 Contributions to this project are welcome, including submissions of new questions / answers, by raising an [Issue][GitHubRepoIssuesURL] or submitting a [Pull Request][GitHubRepoPullRequestsURL].